Xentrk/x3mRouting/README.md

 #### IPTABLES Chains

+##### iptables mangle table PREROUTING Chain

-Enter the following command to display the IPTABLES Chains for the PREROUTING table:
+Enter the following command to display the PREROUTING IPTABLES Chains for the mangle table:

     iptables -nvL PREROUTING -t mangle --line

-The output will also display the number of packets and bytes traversing the iptables rule which can be used as confirmation that traffic is being routed according to the rule:
+The output will display the number of packets and bytes traversing the iptables rule for each IPSET list which can be used as confirmation that traffic is being routed properly:

     Chain PREROUTING (policy ACCEPT 5808K packets, 6404M bytes) num   pkts bytes target     prot opt in     out     source               destination